zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-one-not-condition.md

 	// USE the code as the key expression options.ColumnPrimaryKeyExpression = x => x.Code;

-	// ON UPDATE, modify customers only that has the same `IsLocked` value by excluding all other properties (always 0 on the source) options.IgnoreOnMergeMatchedAndConditionExpression = x => new { x.Note };
+	// ON UPDATE, modify customers only if a values such for the Code or Name has been modified by excluding all other properties options.IgnoreOnMergeMatchedAndOneNotConditionExpression = x => new { x.Note };
 });
 ```